 As a founding culture, African Nova Scotian history is deep and storied.
 Today, there are more than 50 African Nova Scotian communities throughout the province of Nova Scotia.
 Almost 15,000 African Nova Scotians call this province home, contributing to the rich diversity that defines Nova Scotia.

 We have created documents to help teachers introduce Gaelic in their classrooms using the following Gaelic documents.
 We draw on Nova Scotia Gaelic idioms and themes found throughout the culture.
 Activities, lessons-plans and resource websites will provide students a chance to learn about the rich history of the Gael in Nova Scotia while engaging children in hands-on, interactive and fun cultural experiences.

 The epic story of the Acadians began when the Europeans of French descent, attracted to the riches of the sea and of the land, began colonizing the ‘New World’ in the 1600s.
 Because the Acadian people enjoyed good relations with the Native population, they learned to survive in this new land by hunting, fishing and farming.

 The Nova Scotia Archives acquires, preserves and makes available the province's documentary heritage — recorded information of provincial significance created or accumulated by government and the private sector over the last 300 years.

 Learning with Archival Documents

-The Provincial Library works with Nova Scotia’s 78 public libraries, providing leadership and support to ensure libraries continue to offer services that enrich lives and communities.
-They serve the public libraries that serve Nova Scotians, working together with government and the province’s nine library regions.
-Check out your local library region for access to E-Library resouces:
+The Provincial Library works with Nova Scotia’s 80 public libraries, providing leadership and support to ensure libraries continue to offer services that enrich lives and communities.
+The Provincial Library is not an actual library facility; it serves the public libraries that serve Nova Scotians, working together with government and the province’s nine library regions.
+Check out your local library region for access to E-Library resources: